-The SAI Health and Safety Committee is continuously monitoring the evolving Coronavirus (COVID-19) situation in Europe, and we are keeping all current students, parents, and home schools up-to-date on decisions and recommendations via email.
-We are weighing each decision we make very carefully, and keeping in mind our student safety, as well as the large efforts, both financial and otherwise, it took for students to study abroad this Spring.
-All Spring 2020 students, whether their SAI program has been suspended or not, are being given the option to return home if they feel it is important.
-We are making arrangements with all host schools to ensure that these students are able to complete coursework remotely.
+The SAI Health and Safety Committee is continuously monitoring the evolving Coronavirus (COVID-19) situation in Europe and worldwide, and we are keeping all current students, parents, and home schools up-to-date on decisions and recommendations via email.
+We are weighing each decision we make very carefully, and keeping in mind our student safety, as well as the large efforts, both financial and otherwise, it takes for students to study abroad.

 For in-depth information about COVID-19, we suggest the following resources:

 On April 20, 2020, we made the difficult decision to cancel all on-site Summer 2020 programs.
 We are, however, offering virtual program options to students who would like the opportunity to have an international experience from home.
 Students who had completed an application to SAI Summer 2020 on-site programs have the option to defer their enrollment to a future SAI term, enroll in a virtual Summer 2020 program, or receive a refund.

 We have extended all application deadlines for SAI Fall 2020 programs, and have revised our Fall 2020 on-site programs cancellation policy so that students are not liable for program costs until 44 days before the program begins.
 Additionally, we have put in place new procedures for Fall 2020 on-site programs to ensure the utmost care regarding the health and safety of our students (see below).